chrisjackson-pellicle/Yang-and-Smith-paralogy-resolution/README.md

       --trimal_sw                 (half) Window size only applies to statistics/methods based on 'similarity, when trimming alignments with Trimal

-      --no_cleaning               Do not clean alignments using HmmCleaner.pl
+      --no_cleaning               Do not clean alignments using TAPER

+      --cleaning_cutoff           Cutoff value to pass to TAPER.
+Lower will perform more aggressive cleaning.
+Default is 3

       --run_profiler              If supplied, run the subcommand using cProfile.
 Saves a *.csv file of results